Mamak Khadem: Career

 While studying to receive her master's degree, Khadem took on her first teaching job.
 She would go on to teach mathematics full-time from 1985 to 2003, primarily at the Westmark School in Encino, Los Angeles, California.
 As an educator, she worked with students ranging in age from second grade to college, both in class settings and as a private tutor.
 She put particular emphasis on educating children with learning disabilities such as dyslexia.
 Khadem has characterized her career as a mathematics teacher as "one of the most challenging things I [have] experienced ...
 I often had to become a jokester or act funny to get the attention of my students."
 She found that music, too, was able to help her connect with her students.
 She often attended students' gigs in order to form stronger, closer bonds with them.

 It was while Khadem was teaching that she and the other founding members formed Axiom of Choice.
 The first Iranian fusion band to form abroad, Axiom of Choice opened the way for subsequent musicians working in the style to play for the global audience.

 Khadem spent her final years as a mathematics teacher at Santa Monica College and West Los Angeles College.
 During this time, she found herself increasingly disillusioned with the education system, feeling there might be a better way to make a difference in kids' lives.
 In 2003, Khadem left her job as a mathematics teacher and has since happily poured her energy into music.

 Khadem has been passionate about music since her youth, when she was part of the Children's Choir for National Radio and Television of Iran.
 After the Iranian Revolution, she began taking every opportunity to improve her skill as a vocal artist.
 She regularly returned to Iran to learn from Persian vocalists and masters.

 Khadem has been called "one of the wonders of world trance music" by the Los Angeles Times.
-Given her predilection for connecting people and cultures, she has wandered both geographically and musically: while her art is founded on Persian traditional music, the breadth of her influences is truly global.
-A true nomad, Khadem has gathered musical influences and knowledge from many sources, from Indian classical music studied at Ali Akbar Khan College to the Balkan musical leanings of the women's choir Nevenka.
+Given her predilection for connecting people and cultures, she has wandered both geographically and musically: while her art is founded on Persian traditional music, she's found inspiration globally.
+A nomad, Khadem has gathered musical influences and knowledge from many sources, from Indian classical music studied at Ali Akbar Khan College to the Balkan musical leanings of the women's choir Nevenka.